ShengqiWu2004/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt
 ``````

-In this picture, I am finding the word "Vista" in the realtive path ``written_2/travel_guides/berlitz2/*.txt`` and you can see in the result that it only listed the **file names** rather than the lines that contain the pattern.
+In this example, I am finding the word "Vista" in the realtive path ``written_2/travel_guides/berlitz2/*.txt`` and you can see in the result that it only listed the **file names** rather than the lines that contain the pattern.

 #### When is it useful?
 The option ``grep -l`` is especially useful when we want to find out the **names of the files** containing specific patterns in comparison to ``grep`` which only prints out the lines that contain the pattern without showing the file name.